Answer all the questions

 Topic: Wage Negotiations

-⭐ Trade unions are more likely to succeed in negotiating higher wages when there is an **increase in the marginal productivity of labor**.
-This means that workers are becoming more productive, creating more value for the employer.
-When workers' productivity increases, employers are more willing to pay higher wages because the workers contribute more to the company's output.
+Trade unions are more likely to win higher wages when workers become more productive.
+This means workers are making more things or adding more value for the company.
+When workers are more productive, employers are more likely to pay them higher wages because they are helping the company more.

 Explanation: